kensupernova/fullstack-design-a-game-api/README.md

  - **make_move**
     - Path: 'game/{urlsafe_game_key}'
     - Method: PUT
-    - Parameters: urlsafe_game_key, guess
+    - Parameters: urlsafe_game_key, position
     - Returns: GameForm with new game state.
-    - Description: Accepts a 'guess' and returns the updated state of the game.
+    - Description: Accepts a position in the free indice in the grid and returns the updated state of the game.
-    If this causes a game to end, a corresponding Score entity will be created.
+    If new position causes a game to end (win, tie, lose), a corresponding Score entity will be created.

  - **get_scores**
     - Path: 'scores'